Why Study Modern and Classical Languages?

 In today’s global context, knowing a second language and studying abroad are a plus to any employer.
 Through Wheaton’s liberal arts focus, you’ll become proficient in areas that will help you stand out from the crowd.

-- French: Wheaton in Francophone Country, Violet Bergquist Scholarship Award, Internships, French Table, LLC, Student Employment
+- French: Wheaton in France, Wheaton in Quebec, Violet Bergquist Scholarship Award, Internships, French Table, LLC, Student Employment

-- German: Wheaton in Germany, Internships, Fulbright Scholar Program, Fulbright Commission’s Teaching Assistantship Program, Stammtisch, LLC, Student Employment, Edith D Shaffer Memorial Scholarship Award
+- German: Wheaton in Germany, Internships, Fulbright Scholar Program, Fulbright English Teaching Assistantship Program, Stammtisch, LLC, Student Employment, Edith D Shaffer Memorial Scholarship Award

 - Mandarin Chinese: Chinese Language Culture Club, Wheaton in China, Chinese Program Monthly Newsletter, Mandarin Table, Asian Studies Track - Interdisciplinary Studies, Pui Tak Center, LLC, Student Employment